How to craft perfect resume sections?

 • Resume Section for Awards

-If you have room left over, you can always add more personal resume sections.
-Remember that the ideal length for a resume is one page - it can exceed to 2 only for professionals with an experience of 10+ years. but definitely not more than that.
+If you still have space left then you can add more resume sections to your standard resume.
+Always remember that 1 page is the ideal length of a standard resume - it can exceed 2 only for professionals with an experience of 10+ years. but not more than that.

 Personal Details Resume Section

-Although it sounds basic, yet many resumes manage to leave out contact details or other such important information.
+Although it sounds basic, yet many standards resume manage to leave out contact details or other such important information.
 The header is the most primary resume section since you shall not be contacted by a recruiter in case these details are missing.

-It comprises your name and contact information – such as your address (city and state), phone number and email address.
-You may even include your LinkedIn URL, but only if you think it'll bolster your chances.
+It comprises your name and contact information – such as your phone number, e-mail address, current location (city and state).
+You may even want to include your LinkedIn URL, but only if you think it'll bolster your chances.

 There's no point in mentioning your LinkedIn if you'll only be redirecting the recruiter to an empty profile that was last updated months ago.